 It is designed for working professionals who have previously earned a master's degree.

 Master of Science in School Psychology (MS)

-Master of Science in Counseling and Clinical Health Psychology (MS)
+Master of Science in Mental Health Counseling (MS)

 Master of Science in Organizational Development and Leadership (MS)